rlavid/ravkav/README.md

 ## Installing

+To install in ???, use
     pip install  --upgrade nuclio-jupyter

-To install in a Jupyter Notebook run the following in a cell:
+To install in a Jupyter Notebook, run the following in a cell:

 ```
 # nuclio: ignore